AeriaVelocity/playerobject/README.md

 `Player.Damage(InitialDamageAmount)` - This works the same as `Player.Attack()`, but instead of dealing damage to any enemies, it deals damage to the player.
 Unlike the aforementioned `Player.Attack()`'s attack points, `Player.Damage()`'s `InitialDamageAmount` can be tripled.

 `Player.Heal(HealAmount)` - Simply heals the player by the specified amount.
 If `HealAmount` is greater than or heals to a value greater than the player's max health, it sets the player's current health to max.
-You can heal to max manually by substituting the numerical value used for `HealAmount` for `'full'`.
+You can heal to max manually by substituting the numerical value used for `HealAmount` with `'full'`.